Effective Detox Strategies for Benzodiazepine Dependency

 GP’s will be very reluctant to increase your dose.
 In fact, they are under pressure by NHS commissioners (who fund GP services) to reduce the use of benzodiazepines.

-Some people purchase additional supplies on the internet.
+Some people buy extra supplies on the internet.
 Problem is, you don’t know what you are buying.
 The label is irrelevant, it could be fish antibiotics.
 Street dealers are just as unreliable.

 How Do You Come Off Benzodiazepines Safely?